The Royal Australian and New Zealand College of Psychiatrists (RANZCP) has published new clinical practice guidelines

 ‘The desired health outcome for treatment is simple: that people recover, stay well and are able to get on with living an independent and rewarding life.’

-The new guidelines are intended for use by psychiatrists, physicians, general practitioners, psychologists in primary care, community mental health and specialist practice in Australia and New Zealand.
+are intended for use by psychiatrists, physicians, general practitioners, psychologists in primary care, community mental health and specialist practice in Australia and New Zealand.

 For access to the ANZJP